afni/afni/src/pmolfese/RSA_ROADMAP.md

 Combinations needing a different time-series statistic are rejected explicitly:
 `-model_joint`, `-ortvec`, `-model_contrast`, `-model_commonality`, and `-loo`.
-`-model_series` is also mutually exclusive with every single-model source and `-model_label`.
+`-model_series` is also mutually exclusive with every single-model source.
 Six new checks independently reconstruct exact sign-flip statistics and the joint FDR/FWE family, compare atlas with a whole-volume searchlight, inspect table/brick provenance, verify thread reproducibility, and exercise malformed/mixed-input rejections.
 The complete suite passes 239/239.